-An obscure African berry has been declared the shiniest thing in nature by researchers studying the reflectivity of biological tissues, reports the Smithsonian.
-The iridescent skins of these fruit, which grow from the Pollia condensata plant, even beat out the kaleidoscopic wings of the Morpho butterfly and the exoskeleton of the scarab beetle in shininess.
+An obscure African berry has been declared the shiniest thing in nature by researchers studying the reflectivity of biological tissues.
+The iridescent skins of these fruits, which grow from the Pollia condensata plant, even beat out the kaleidoscopic wings of the Morpho butterfly and the exoskeleton of the scarab beetle in shininess.

-Though while the Pollia condensata berry might look delectable, there's a catch.
+Though while the Pollia condensata berry might look delectable, there's a catch, reports the Smithsonian.
 It turns out its shininess is just nature's way of compensating for the fruit's exceptionally poor nutritional value and unpalatable taste.
 In other words, you'd be remiss to judge this berry by its cover.

 Scientists speculate that its brilliant colorization attracts birds that may be tricked into dispersing the seeds by either incorrectly believing it to be a juicy meal or by collecting it to decorate their nests or to attract a mate.
 By doubling down on shininess, Pollia condensata also saves on the energy it would take to give its fruit a juicy, nutritious flesh.

 Perhaps the most fascinating aspect of this fruit's iridescence, though, is how it accomplishes its luminous look.
 Most plants get their color from pigments.
 For instance, the greenness of most plants comes from the pigment chlorophyll, which is important to photosynthesis.
 But this berry's fruits contain no pigments.
 Instead, they achieve their shininess thanks to something called "structural coloration" — a phenomenon that is virtually unheard of in plants.